The double bottom pattern is a bullish reversal chart pattern that occurs at the end of a downtrend and signals a possible trend reversal.

 How do you trade a double bottom pattern?

 The double bottom pattern is a bullish trend reversal pattern that occurs when two low levels are forming near a support horizontal level.
 As such, when you identify the pattern and the price rises above the neckline, then you buy the asset.
+However, we recommend you use this tool with other technical indicators or trading tools.

 What does a double bottom pattern indicate?